-This vulnerability is applicable to Fortran because it has pointers, and separate allocate and deallocate statements for them.
+The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.14 is applicable to Fortran because it has pointers, and separate allocate and deallocate statements for them.

-- Use allocatable objects in preference to pointer objects whenever the facilities of allocatable objects are sufficient. - Use compiler options where available to detect dangling references. - Use compiler options where available to enable pointer checking throughout development of a code.
+- Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.14.5 - Use allocatable objects in preference to pointer objects whenever the facilities of allocatable objects are sufficient. - Use compiler options where available to detect dangling references. - Use compiler options where available to enable pointer checking throughout development of a code.
 Disable pointer checking during production runs only for program units that are critical for performance. - Do not pointer-assign a pointer to a target if the pointer might have a longer lifetime than the target or the target attribute of the target.
 Check actual arguments that are argument associated with dummy arguments that are given the target attribute within the referenced procedure. - Check for successful deallocation when deallocating a pointer by using the stat= specifier.